 Restoration options for remediation of the iodine-129 contamination beneath the 200-UP-1 OU currently are limited by the size of the plume, the biogeochemistry of iodine-129 and natural stable iodine-127, and tested, viable treatment technologies.
-Although demonstrated remediation technologies are not yet available to treat or remove iodine-129 contamination from the groundwater, a number of alternative treatment technologies have been identified and are being evaluated at the laboratory scale.
 The potential remediation technologies identified can be categorized into three classes: in situ groundwater remediation, ex situ groundwater remediation, and vadose zone remediation.
-Until viable treatment technologies are demonstrated, the interim remedy of hydraulic containment of the iodine-129 plume, which was implemented in 2015, will continue.
+The evaluation of the range of treatment technologies with potential applications for iodine-129 is provided in Truex et al. (2019).

 As described in Sections 2.1 and 3.2 of this document, discharge of waste waters to the cribs, ponds, and ditches that were the original sources of iodine-129 in 200-UP-1 groundwater have been discontinued.
-There are no current discharges of waste water containing iodine-129 to the ground surface.
-Continued downward flux of iodine-129 through the vadose zone may continue to contribute contamination to the groundwater at a very low rate, but most groundwater monitoring well data suggest that no significant, ongoing sources of iodine-129 exist within the OU.
-More accurately stated, the concentrations and fluxes of iodine-129 moving from the vadose zone into the groundwater may be low enough that when sampled over a 5-m well screen, the sampled iodine-129 concentrations may be below the maximum contaminant level (MCL).
+There are no current discharges of wastewater containing iodine-129 to the ground surface.
+Continued downward flux of iodine-129 through the vadose zone may continue to contribute contamination to the groundwater at a very low rate, but groundwater monitoring well data suggest that no significant, ongoing sources of iodine-129 exist within the OU.
+More accurately stated, the concentrations and fluxes of iodine-129 moving from the vadose zone into the groundwater may be low enough that when sampled over a 5-m well screen, the sampled iodine-129 concentrations may be below the DWS.